fazzaan/font-general/README.md

  Files for supporting font development - alphabet lists, font demo tables, diacritics tables, etc.

 ## To contain:
 * Char lists that can be loaded into font apps like FontForge etc
+* FontForge preferences file/s